Meet the "Wolf Pack"

 Degree: Trombone Performance

-Gabe spent the last two years at the University of Central Florida where he studied with Dr. Luis Fred.
+Gabe spent his first two years in college at the University of Central Florida (UCF) where he studied with Dr. Luis Fred.
 During his freshman year he was named a finalist for UCF’s Performance Excellence competition.
 For the the 2022-2023 school year, he performed as principal trombone of the UCF Symphony Orchestra.
 He can be heard on two albums with the UCF Flying Horse Big Band that are soon to be released.
+This past year Gabe was selected to participate in the Credo National Music Festival 2024, held at the Symphony Center in Chicago.

 Outside of practice Gabe enjoys reading and going to new places.
 He is also a big fan of movie and video game soundtracks.